KhushbuChauhan-06/OPC-UA-Testing/README.md

 logs/
 └── test-run.log

-These artifacts make test execution results easier to review and help identify areas requiring additional automated coverage.
+The reports provide visibility into:

+Test names
+Pass/fail status
+Execution duration
+Captured output
+Failure details
+Code coverage
 CI/CD

-The project uses GitHub Actions to execute the automated test suite on:
+The project uses GitHub Actions to automatically execute the test suite on:

 Pushes
 Pull requests

-The CI pipeline:
+The CI workflow follows:

-flowchart LR
-    A[Code Push / PR] --> B[Install Python 3.11]
-    B --> C[Install Dependencies]
-    C --> D[Run OPC UA Test Suite]
-    D --> E[Generate Reports]
-    E --> F[Publish Test Artifacts]

 The CI environment does not require a persistent OPC UA server.

-Test fixtures create the simulated server automatically, allowing the same integration tests to run consistently in local development and CI.
+Test fixtures automatically create and manage the simulated server, allowing the same integration tests to run consistently in local development and CI.

-Only test logs and reports are published as artifacts.
+Only test logs and reports are uploaded as CI artifacts.

-Certificates, private keys, credentials, and secrets are excluded from CI artifacts and source control.
+Private keys, certificates containing sensitive material, credentials, and secrets are excluded from source control and CI artifacts.

 Configuration